Billing and Payments

 April 11, 2024

-In today's digital age, accepting credit cards isn't just a convenience—it's a must-have for a better client experience.
+In today's digital age, accepting credit cards isn't just a convenience—it's a must-have for a frictionless client experience.
 While most businesses want to offer this payment flexibility to their clients, some are unable to cover credit card processing fees and maintain necessary profit margins.
 That's where surcharging comes in.
 Surcharging allows businesses to cover those fees without taking them all on themselves—passing on credit card fees to customers.

 However, navigating the complexities of surcharge regulations and laws can be challenging, and failing to meet them can be detrimental.
 Relying on the right software to help you implement surcharging practices can help you streamline your payment process and ultimately be great for your clients.